chromium/chromium/chrome/browser/web_applications/docs/os_integration.md

 The Protocol Handler component is responsible for handling the registration and unregistration of custom protocols for web apps ([explainer](https://github.com/MicrosoftEdge/MSEdgeExplainers/blob/main/URLProtocolHandler/explainer.md)).

-### ProtocolHandlerManager
+### WebAppProtocolHandlerManager

-The entrypoint to the component is `protocol_handler_manager.cc`, which contains methods for registering and unregistering custom protocol handlers for web apps, as well as any other logic related to protocol handling that should be OS-agnostic - such as URL translation (translating from a protocol URL to a web app URL) and interactions with the `ProtocolHandlerRegistry`, the browser component that stores information about handlers internally.
+The entrypoint to the component is `web_app_protocol_handler_manager.cc`, which contains methods for registering and unregistering custom protocol handlers for web apps, as well as any other logic related to protocol handling that should be OS-agnostic - such as URL translation (translating from a protocol URL to a web app URL) and interactions with the `ProtocolHandlerRegistry`, the browser component that stores information about handlers internally.

-`ProtocolHandlerManager` is also responsible for leveraging the web_app_protocol_handler_registration API to register and unregister protocols with the underlying OS, so that custom protocols for a web app can be used from outside the browser.
+`WebAppProtocolHandlerManager` is also responsible for leveraging the web_app_protocol_handler_registration API to register and unregister protocols with the underlying OS, so that custom protocols for a web app can be used from outside the browser.